Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/2nd-level/gentle-repose-2024.md

   - S
   - M
 material: "2 copper pieces, which the spell consume"
-duration: "10 Days
+duration: "10 Days"
-cast_time: "Action
+cast_time: "Action"
 ritual: true
 description: |
   You touch a corpse or other remains.
 For the duration, the target is protected from decay and can't become Undead.